kokerinks/tp/docs/UserGuide.md

       - end with a domain label at least 2 characters long
       - have each domain label start and end with alphanumeric characters
       - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
+* `MEMBER_EMAIL` need not be unique for different members.
-* `ALLERGEN` names must be alphanumeric.
+* `ALLERGEN` names must be alphanumeric and doesn't accept spaces.
 Common allergens that are universally recognised that you may use are
   - GF: Gluten-Free
   - LF: Lactose-Free
   - DF: Dairy-Free